 Squashing silo snags

-One of the main reasons that customers often have disjointed experiences in digital channels is the lack of integration between different types of support systems (chat, email, mobile, IVR, social) and the difficulty this creates for agents to easily follow a customer’s activity from one channel to the next.
-For instance, when a customer attempts to self serve using an IVR system and he can’t find the information he’s looking for, he should be able to connect with a live agent who is familiar with his IVR activity and is immediately prepared to help him.
-When a customer is unable to self serve and then has to re-identify himself and the nature of his problem with an agent, this leads to a chaotic customer experience which can result in churn or diminished customer loyalty.
+One of the main reasons that customers often have disjointed experiences in digital channels is the lack of integration between different types of support systems (chat, email, mobile, IVR, social) and the difficulty this creates for associates to easily follow a customer’s activity from one channel to the next.
+For instance, when a customer attempts to self serve using an IVR system and he can’t find the information he’s looking for, he should be able to connect with a live associate who is familiar with his IVR activity and is immediately prepared to help him.
+When a customer is unable to self serve and then has to re-identify himself and the nature of his problem with an associate, this leads to a chaotic customer experience which can result in churn or diminished customer loyalty.

 Unfortunately, too few companies (44 percent) have developed a unified approach to supporting customers across the various channels they use, according to the CIO study.
 Meanwhile, another 44 percent of respondents claim to have single channel programs that are loosely tied to an overarching customer service strategy.
 There are proven benefits to a unified channel strategy – data from different channels is better integrated and there’s greater insight into cross-channel performance, etc. In fact, 27 percent of the CIO survey respondents say that using a unified approach to improving customer experience is more likely to rate their organizations as executing “very well” versus 10 percent that are relying on loosely tethered single channel strategies.

 Many organizations are hamstrung by existing limitations of their customer service capabilities although most executives recognize the need to integrate their support systems and create a unified customer experience.
 Based on the CIO survey results, many organizations have embarked upon multi-faceted development efforts.
-These endeavors range from creating a customer experience strategy from the ground up by gathering and acting on feedback from both customers and agents on steps that can be taken to link systems and processes to help build the multichannel customer experience, to upgrading to a cloud contact center platform that can seamlessly connect cross-channel experiences.
+These endeavors range from creating a customer experience strategy from the ground up by gathering and acting on feedback from both customers and associates on steps that can be taken to link systems and processes to help build the multichannel customer experience, to upgrading to a cloud contact center platform that can seamlessly connect cross-channel experiences.